Did you know that email marketing is still one of the most effective marketing channels?

 By making sure that your contacts are receiving the most relevant content, you are building a personal relationship with them which will encourage them to engage with your organization.

-Relevant Content to Send
+Send Relevant Content

 After segmenting your lists, think about your goals for each list.
 What action do you want them to complete after they read your email?
 It’s easier to choose what content to send once you know what the end goal is for the user.